Skip to Content

 • Peppers might also be ready.
 Keep an eye on them as they will quickly ripen this month and into August.

-• Beans are probably ready in July and should be harvested as soon as they are as the leaves will start to wilt and you will miss your crop if you don’t.
+• Beans are probably ready in July and should be harvested as soon as the leaves start to wilt.
+You will miss your crop if you don’t.

 • Start going through strawberries and harvesting as well as rejuvenating and pinching off so you can continue to grow some more, especially if you have ever-bearing type.